libresh/ihavesomethingtohi.de/somethingtohide.md

 - Would you reveal conversations with your lawyer/doctor/therapist to your neighbours
 - Would you remove confidentiality between Journalist and sources

-- More storytelling argument / concrete examples / people fighting for your rights
+More storytelling argument / concrete examples / people fighting for your rights:
 - blog about concerns conversation doctor
 - lawyer concerns
 - homesexuality in Uganda
 - opponents in Lybia
 - Martin Luther King / Gandi / Nelson Mandela argument
+- right to think private
 - environmental activists
 - activists

 Activism needed for democracy